Ryan Yamane: Controversy

 As Chair of the House Health, Human Services, and Homelessness Committee he was in charge of amending House Bill 1570.
 A law that would attempt to rein in tobacco products aimed at young children and teens.
 His critics have stated that the amendments were "poison pill" amendments meant to "Tank the bill and make sure it never passes."
 Ryan Yamane has said that the amendments and his decisions around the bill were in no way influenced by the thousands he received in donations from big tobacco companies and corporate lobbyists.

+Bribery indictment

+In July 2026, an Oʻahu grand jury indicted Yamane as part of a state public-corruption investigation conducted by the Hawaii Department of the Attorney General.
+He was charged with criminal conspiracy to commit bribery and bribery.

+According to the indictment, businessman and lobbyist Tobi Solidum allegedly provided Yamane with cash and checks while seeking government funding for COVID-19 testing programs.
+Prosecutors alleged that Yamane and Solidum had been in contact beginning in 2020 and cited several instances in which Solidum allegedly arranged payments to Yamane.
+The indictment also alleged that Yamane later sought amendments to legislation providing additional funding for COVID-19 testing sites.

+Yamane pleaded not guilty to the charges on July 30, 2026.